radkotoktv/Design-Patterns/Project1_Figures/README.md

 - Handling the case when calculating the perimeter results in an overflow (ideally will be handled early, in the constructor).

-

 ```
 Virtual destructors in C++
-When using C++, when you have a polymorphic base class, do not for­
+When using C++, when you have a polymorphic base class, do not forget to
-get to add a virtual destructor.
-For more information check:
+add a virtual destructor.
 ```
 - Guideline C.35: A base class destructor should be either public and virtual, or protected and non-virtual | C++ Core Guidelines

-Page 2 of 9 This work is licensed under CC BY-NC-SA 4.

 - Guideline C.121: If a base class is used as an interface, make it a pure abstract class | C++ Core Guidelines